robin-arbona/calculator/README.md

 # Calculator 9000 with API !!

+Calculator 9000 is a caculate that allow you to store result or expression in local file by using an API

 yarn / npm / node have to be installed

 ## Installation & starting API